 - Security: A regular gun will work for anyone as long as they've disengaged the safety.
 A Smart Gun would require some kind of key or biometric scan to work.
 Anyone not authorized would find the gun useless, or in extreme cases, the gun would self-destruct.
 Thus far in Real Life, attempts to implement this kind of thing have been largely unsuccessful, as the recoil from firing the gun tends to quickly ruin the delicate electronics required (and firearm users need their weapons to be reliable at all times.)

 - Communications: A Smart Gun might inform the user of needed maintenance/repair, give an ammo count or notify when ammo is low, or could give useful information to the shooter, such as the identity of a target (for friend/foe identification).

 - Targeting: An everyday run-of-the-mill gun will fire at whatever its pointed at, and depending on ballistics, may or may not actually hit the target, give or take Gun Accessories like scopes and training.
 A Smart Gun, on the other hand, could help the user in various ways such as accounting for bullet drop, or refusing to fire on unintended targets.
-In extreme cases, perhaps supplanting the weapons own abilities for the users training.
+In extreme cases, perhaps substituting the weapon's own abilities for the users training.

 - Almost all mages in the Lyrical Nanoha franchise use so-called "Devices"—magical computers that function as weapons in combat and as universal tools during downtime.
 Some (but not all) of them even have artificially intelligent personalities, allowing them to act independently of their wielders in combat.
 Teana Lanster's Device, for instance, consists of a pair of handguns, but out of combat, she uses it akin to a personal laptop.